 The good news is that 24×7 monitoring provides comprehensive insight into network activity.
 Aggregating logs from multiple on-premises and cloud-based architectures for analysis enables teams to evaluate alerts from a broad range of security systems.
 However, devoting the necessary time and manpower to these tasks is often beyond the means of smaller organizations with limited IT budgets.
 Which brings us to the fifth and final best practice …

 Best Practice #5: Investing in SOC-as-a-Service for Scalable Monitoring and Protection

-A SOC by itself is generally perceived as too costly and too complex to manage, especially for small to midsize enterprises (SMEs).
+A SOC by itself is generally perceived as too costly and too complex to manage for many organizations.
 A SOC requires a security incident and event management (SIEM) system supplemented by threat-subscription feeds, well-staffed teams and codified response processes.
-The costs of these different components quickly add up, plus there’s the added hurdle of a SIEM implementation, which takes at least several months to become operational.
+Throw in a growing talent shortage and this is no easy feat.
+The costs of these different components quickly add up, along with the added hurdle of a SIEM implementation, which takes at least several months to become operational.